Zensos/Zensos/README.md

 <strong>My name is Zen and I'm 17 Years old , I'm graduating on grade 12
-I interested in web developer and application development Main Project are in Gitlab
+I interested in web developer and application development Main Project are currently on Gitlab(Private ☺)
 </strong>

 <strong>Languages and Tools:</strong>